aws-samples/shopfloor-connectivity/docs/adapters/opcua.md

 The OpcuaServerConfiguration class defines the connection and security settings for an OPC UA server.
 This configuration can be referenced by OPC UA sources through their AdapterOpcuaServer attribute to establish communication with the server.

+When connecting to a server for the first time fails due to a certificate validation error or an error message indicating that *"the trustAnchors parameter must be non-empty,"* the server's certificate must be moved from the "rejected" subdirectory under the [directory](#directory) configured in the [CertificateValidation](#certificatevalidation) for the server to the "trusted/certs" directory.

 - [Schema](#opcuaserverconfiguration-schema)
 - [Examples](#opcuaserverconfiguration-examples)